faviann/ServerManagementScripts/docs/inventory-structure-guide.md

 ### 5. Organize Functional Groups Logically

-- Most Docker hosts will also be service_agents (exceptions like reverse-proxy nodes)
+- Most Docker hosts will also be cap_service_agents (exceptions like reverse-proxy nodes)
-- All service_agents should be in docker_hosts
+- All cap_service_agents should be in cap_docker
 - GPU access is typically independent of other functional groups

 ### 6. Network Resolution